 Annie Haslam is, of course, best-known for her long-term membership of Renaissance, where her pure soprano and the band's orchestral approach aided them in standing out from the 'second rung down' progressive pack.
 The Dawn of Ananda was her fifth solo album, probably comparable to the most laid-back end of Renaissance's work, although it borders both MOR and New Age, too; this is not an album for your Inner Punk.
 Annie's voice is as beautiful as ever here, although the orchestrations are synth-derived these days; there are at least five keyboard players credited on the record, depending on whether the legendary Tony Visconti's 'multi-instruments' credit includes keys.
 One of the five 'definites' is Larry Fast, a.k.a.
 Synergy, always more of a synthesist than a 'keyboard' player per se.
 It's rumoured that he played Mellotron on the album and indeed, those distinctive choirs and strings appear on the last two tracks, Running River Runs and Angel Blue, sadly clearly sampled.

 Despite hailing from a hardcore punk background, Dave Hause's Devour is a rock-end-of-singer-songwriter album, better than it has any right to be.
 Highlights?
-Autism Vaccine Blues (I'm still trying to work out whether or not the lyrics are ironic), the slow-burning Before and The Shine.
+The ironic Autism Vaccine Blues, the slow-burning Before and The Shine.
 However, Bo Koster's 'Mellotron' amounts to no more than a vague cello part on opener Damascus.
 Perhaps not.

 Hautville are probably best described as progressive folk on their first proper album, Numen Lumen, massed acoustics crossing swords with lyrics taken from the works of famous historical Italian esotericists.
 There's no point trying to identify 'best tracks'; this is absolutely an album to be listened to as a whole.
 Paolo Bitonto's 'Mellotron'?
 What, the strings on opener Apparizione?
 Or on Otranto?
 Surely not?